Yashnirmal20/Trustificate-Btech/README.md

 The web app is built with **_NodeJS_**, **_ExpressJS_**, **_REST API_** and pug template engine as a render for the front-end.

 ## Configuration and running
-**BCertificate** is built on top of Hyperledger Linux foundation, thus it's a must to install and configure Hyperledger first.
+**Trustificate** is built on top of Hyperledger Linux foundation, thus it's a must to install and configure Hyperledger first.

 ### Hyperledger installation and configuration